Exploring the Link Between Iodine Deficiency and Goiter

 The health implications of iodine deficiency and goiter are significant.
 Because iodine is so important for proper functioning of the thyroid, a goiter can lead to hypothyroidism.
 Hypothyroidism results in an underactive thyroid, which can lead to a variety of health problems, including fatigue, depression, weight gain, and dry skin.

-See also The Link Between Thyroid Cancer and Radiation Exposure: What You Need to Know
+See also The Latest Research on TSH and Thyroid Health: What You Need to Know

 In addition to acting as a driver of hypothyroidism, goiters can cause physical distress.
 As the size of the goiter increases, it can cause difficulty breathing and swallowing and can become a risk factor for suffocation.
 Large goiters can also be a source of discomfort for many people and can lead to aesthetic issues.